Monthly Archive for October, 2024

 Of course you might not believe that only seven states are up for grabs.
 So for my second pass, I assumed that seventeen “states” are up for grabs.
 These are the states that appear, from the RealClearPolitics averages, to be at least barely contestable.
 They are TX, FL, PA, OH, GA, NC, MI, VA, AZ, WI, MN, NV, NM, NH, ME, NB-2, and ME-2.
 (The latter two are actually congressional districts, not states.)

 Now (unless I’ve made a mistake somewhere) Harris has 1922 paths to victory.
-Rather than post a 1922 line chart, here is a link to an 37-page pdf document.
+Rather than post a 1922 line chart, here is a link to a 37-page pdf document.
 I plan to have this in front of me on election night.

 Share